gammapy/gammapy/docs/obs/dm.rst

 Data Manager
 ++++++++++++

 The data access is even more convenient with a DataManager.
 It is based one a data registry config file (YAML format) that specifies where data and index files are located on the user's machine.
 In other words, the data registry is a list of datastores that can be accessed by name.
-By default, Gammapy looks for data registry config files in the ``~/.gammapy`` folder.
-Put the following example file there in order to proceed with the example.
+By default, Gammapy looks for data registry config files called ``data-register.yaml`` in the ``~/.gammapy`` folder.
+Thus, put the following in ``~/.gammapy/data-register.yaml`` in order to proceed with the example.

 .. include:: ./example-data-register.yaml
     :code: yaml